 Human Resources will make the final determination as to whether an individual should be considered an employee or an independent contractor.
 A copy of the form and a detailed definition of each question is provided in the Instructions for Preparing the Personal Services Classification Analysis.

 - Complete all of the fields on the form.
 If all fields are not completed, the form will be returned to the originating department for completion.

-- Have the individual for whom the form is being prepared complete a W-9 form.
+- Have the individual for whom the form is being prepared complete Independent Contract Part 2 and a W-9 form.

-- Send the completed Independent Contractor Agreement, the completed Personal Services Classification Analysis, and completed W-9 to Accounts Payable at least two weeks before the contractor begins work.
+- Send both completed parts of the completed Independent Contractor Agreement, the completed Personal Services Classification Analysis, and completed W-9 to Accounts Payable at least two weeks before the contractor begins work.

 - Direct deposit is the fastest way for an individual to receive payment.
 If the contractor already has direct deposit information on file, please make sure that the bank account information is current, and update that information if needed to ensure a timely and accurate payment to the contractor.

 - If travel reimbursements are being requested by the contractor, those costs must be rolled into the total payment amount on the Independent Contractor Agreement.
 Travel expenses cannot be prepaid by UNC on behalf of the contractor, nor can travel expenses be submitted as reimbursements on behalf of the contractor.